St John's Church, Duxford

-St John's Church is a redundant Anglican church in the village of Duxford, Cambridgeshire, England.
+St John's Church, dedicated to St John the Baptist, is a redundant Anglican church in the village of Duxford, Cambridgeshire, England.
 In 1967 it was recorded in the National Heritage List for England as a designated Grade I listed building, and is now vested in The Churches Conservation Trust.
-The church stands on the junction of St John's Street and Green Street and is open daily to visitors.
+The church stands on the junction of St John's Street and Green Street and is open daily, all year round to visitors.